3.7.8. Retry Failed Steps

-In this chapter, you’ll learn how to configure steps to allow retrial on failure.
+In this chapter, you’ll learn how to configure steps to allow retry on failure.

 By default, when an error occurs in a step, the step and the workflow fail, and the execution stops.